 - In a large skillet, add the canola oil and 1 tsp of sesame oil on medium heat.
-Add the ground chicken and cook until done, no longer pink.
+Add the ground chicken and cook the chicken for a few minutes.

-- Add the chopped onion to the chicken and cook until onion is translucent.
-When onion is almost cooked, add garlic and cook until the garlic is fragrant.
+- Add the chopped onion to the chicken and cook until the chicken is no longer pink and the onion is translucent.

 - Add your chopped water chestnuts, stir and let simmer for 3-5 more minutes on med-low heat.
 Remove from heat.